dbt-labs/docs.getdbt.com/website/docs/terms/view.md

   group by created_date
 ```

-That’s kind of tedious to write over and over again, so instead you could define it as a view called `new_users`, and instead query `select * from new_users`.
+But this SQL might get tedious to write over and over again, so instead you could define it as a view called `new_users`, and instead query `select * from new_users`.

 When that `new_users` query runs, the underlying view compiles and runs against the database.